 A body scrub is a body treatment whose primary purpose is to exfoliate and cleanse the skin.
 An exfoliating agent such as salt, sugar, or coffee grounds is used to slough off dead skin cells.
 During the exfoliation process, the circular rubbing motions boost the skin’s blood circulation, leaving the newly exfoliated skin feeling soft and clean.

 A body polish is a body treatment that is more like a facial but for the body.
 Its primary purpose is to exfoliate and moisturize the skin.
 Like a body scrub, an exfoliating agent such as salt, sugar, or coffee ground is used to slough off dead skin cells.
 However, body polish takes the experience to the another level.
-Not only do you achieve the same benefits as with a scrub, but your pores actively come alive in soaking up the nourishing oils, which leave your newly exfoliated skin deeply hydrated and silky soft.
+Not only do you achieve the same benefits as with a scrub, but your pores actively come alive in soaking up the nourishing oils, which leave your newly exfoliated skin deeply moisturized and silky soft.

 Although there are some similarities, the objectives of both treatments are quite different.
 The objective of a body scrub is to exfoliate and cleanse whereas the objective of a body polish is to exfoliate and moisturize.
 With that being said, typically scrubs consist of a higher ratio of exfoliant to oil.
 However, body polishes typically consist of a higher ratio of oil to exfoliant.